NacreousDawn596/Light-Navigator/README.md

 # HOW TO USE IT:

-now you can launch it by writing 'nav https://google.com'(you can change the link). enjoy!
+now you can launch it by writing ' nav https://google.com '(you can change the link). enjoy!